josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 The correct response may need to include:

-* counter-state-threat referral;
+- counter-state-threat referral,
-* police escalation;
+- police escalation,
-* protective security assessment;
+- protective security assessment,
-* digital-safety support;
+- digital-safety support,
-* evidence preservation;
+- evidence preservation,
-* review of whether Home Office use increased exposure;
+- review of whether Home Office use increased exposure,
-* review of whether suppliers or platforms are amplifying risk;
+- review of whether suppliers or platforms are amplifying risk,
-* reduction or cessation of identifiable sentiment processing;
+- reduction or cessation of identifiable sentiment processing,
-* senior ownership;
+- senior ownership,
-* written risk analysis.
+- written risk analysis.

 If the person is being targeted because they are useful to the state’s operating picture, the state cannot abandon them to the threat environment.